gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 kubectl -n "$KUBE_NAMESPACE" get services.serving.knative.dev
 ```

-The sample function can now be triggered from any http client using a simple `POST` call
+The sample function can now be triggered from any HTTP client using a simple `POST` call.

 ![function exection](img/function-execution.png)